 Even if you have cyber insurance, you may not know what is and isn’t covered in your policy.
 For example, do you know if you have cyber liability business interruption and/or crisis management coverage?
 Many organizations only learn that their policies don’t match their needs when it’s already too late.

 This includes factors like the type of data you have and what value it holds, notification requirements you must comply with and specific risks others in your industry have reported.
-Revisit that list of common expenses associated with a cybersecurity incident.
+Revisit the list of common expenses associated with a cybersecurity incident.
 If you can foresee those costs, you can select cyber coverage to mitigate them.

 What does cybersecurity insurance cover?